 I am trying to be a bit more picky this year.
-There’s lot’s of really really good music coming out at the moment and, as I regularly write, it can be a bit overwhelming when I’m trying to cover it all and have time to do other things, not least listen to music that I love that is older than a few months (hence my most recent Playlist).
+There’s lot’s of really really good music coming out at the moment and, as I regularly write, it can be a bit overwhelming when I’m trying to cover it all and have time to do other things, not least listen to music that I love that is older than a few months.
 I’m probably failing at my pickiness (if that’s a word), what I do know however is that no matter how discerning I would try to be this new album by The Radiation Flowers would make the cut because it’s frankly brilliant.

 Last week I reviewed the band’s new split LP with fellow Canadians Hawkeyes, and commented on the sunny upbeat nature of The Radiation Flowers’ track there.
-This is mostly replicated here with similar effect of raising the mood from what feels to be a rather bleak time to be living in Britain (see my blog if you want the political commentary).
+This is mostly replicated here with similar effect of raising the mood from what feels to be a rather bleak time to be living in Britain.

 First let me get something off my chest.
 I’m not a big fan of music that could be broadly described as ‘Shoegaze’.
 I don’t think it’s rubbish, I don’t think any heartfully played music is rubbish, it’s just not for me.
 Yet ‘Summer Loop’ has a most definite nod towards that genre and I really like it.
 This, for me, is because there are also other things going on here, and a vibe that is irresistible.
 Yeah, it’s the vibe that really does it for me more than anything else.